NikKowPHP/social-brain/chapters/chapter-4.md

 *   **Decrease Risk-Aversion:** Power increases testosterone and dopamine, making individuals more impulsive and less sensitive to social threats.

 Conversely, being in a low-power position tends to:
-*   **Increase Threat-Vigilance:** Your Sentinel brain is constantly on high alert, scanning for potential SCARF threats from superiors.
+*   **Increase Threat-Vigilance:** Your [ICON: Shield] Sentinel brain is constantly on high alert, scanning for potential SCARF threats from superiors.
 This consumes immense cognitive resources.
 *   **Increase Empathy and Attunement:** You become exquisitely skilled at reading the moods and intentions of those in power as a survival mechanism.

 This means a manager and an employee in the same conversation are having two completely different neurological experiences.
 A "frank conversation" for a leader can be a terrifying threat event for a subordinate.
 A conductor must be aware of this asymmetry.